Afischbacher/Nhl.Api/Nhl.Api/README.md

 ##### Returns

-Returns the number of face offs won by a player for a specific season and game type
+Returns the number of total number of a player statistics for a player for a specific season

 ##### Parameters